 Ey pupusa, ganó México.
 Mañana tienes que llevar el dinero! jajajajaja!

 The thing is, I know Carlos doesn’t hate Mexicans.
 We have Mexican friends – people he really likes very much.
 He listens to Mexican music right along with me, without complaint, (usually), and likes Mexican food.
 When I cook Salvadoran dishes he puts Valentina hot sauce on it, (authentic Salvadoran food is not traditionally spicy, but Carlos likes everything picante.)
 He loves Pedro Infante, Cantinflas, El Chavo del Ocho, India Maria.
-As a proud Salvadoran, he even confessed that he knows a few bars of the Himno Nacional Mexicano and sang it for me!
-(Although he only learned it so he could pass as Mexican if stopped while immigrating through Mexico on his way to the United States.)
+As a proud Salvadoran, he even confessed that he knows a few bars of the Himno Nacional Mexicano and sang it for me, (although it should be noted he only learned it so he could pass as Mexican if stopped while immigrating through Mexico on his way to the United States.)

 “El problema con los mexicanos es [que] quieren tener de menos a los salvadoreños y centroamericanos, nos subestiman… cual crees [que] es el mayor desafio para un salvadoreño o centroamericano al emigrar a USA, es el temor a ser asesinado, secuestrado, mutilado o violado por mexicanos, se aprobechan de los emigrantes centroamericanos cuando ellos tambien tienen la misma necesidad de nosotros de emigrar hacia USA…” – Salvadoreño, Yahoo Answers